FAIRmat-NFDI/nomad-docs/docs/howto/develop/setup.md

 Note that the Elasticsearch service has a known problem in quickly hitting the virtual memory limits of your OS.
-If you experience issues with the Elasticsearch container not running correctly or crashing, try increasing the virtual memory limits as shown [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html){:target="_blank" rel="noopener"}.
+If you experience issues with the Elasticsearch container not running correctly or crashing, try increasing the virtual memory limits as shown [Elasticsearch documentation > vm-max-map-count](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html){:target="_blank" rel="noopener"}.

 To shut down everything, just `ctrl-c` the running output.
 If you started everything in *deamon* mode (`-d`) use: